Transform Your Legacy Learning Content Library into Training Gold

 TIP: We recommend including feedback loops in your content and governance processes as much as possible so you can ensure efforts lead to tangible benefits.
 Feedback comes in many forms, both quantitative (reading/content usage stats, employee surveys) and qualitative (talking to people in the field for feedback and anecdotes)—and with the right learning content management system feedback features are built-in.

-Once your legacy content is sorted, modernized, and available to employees, it’s time to celebrate your achievement.
+Once your legacy learning content is sorted, modernized, and available to employees, it’s time to celebrate your achievement.